UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson03/assignment.rst

 As part of the Norton Furniture project, we are going to store customer data from HP Norton in a relational database (sqlite3).
-We are also going to amend our functional tests (or create new ones) so that we can verify the customer data meets HP Norton's needs.
+We are also going to amend our functional tests (or create new ones) so that we can verify that the customer data meets HP Norton's needs.

 You should address the following general requirements, specific to three user types: